 Yes.
 Flight crew members do a lot of lifting.
 They help passengers lift bags into overhead compartments.
 They bend down and lift up boxes and containers to fill service carts.
 They lift trays filled with food.
 And all of this lifting is done in tight spaces, requiring them to sometimes twist their bodies while lifting.
 As with any lifting done in any workplace, there is a potential for injury.

 Flight crew members can suffer injuries to their shoulders, neck, back or knees.
 They may suffer a strain or sprain, or tear a ligament.
 These injuries can cause significant pain and leave them unable to work.

 If you've been injured while lifting as part of your job on a flight crew, you are eligible for workers' compensation benefits.
-McLaughlin & Sanchez can help you prove your claim and get the medical care you need.
+Robert A. McLaughlin, APC can help you prove your claim and get the medical care you need.